Back to All

 Example of an adjustable toe stop:

-Jam plugs are used by skaters who do not need a toe stop.
-Jam plugs are very popular with skaters who do jam skating or other styles of roller skating where toe stops can get in the way.
+Jam plugs or Skate Plugs are used by skaters who do not need a toe stop.
+Skate plugs are small, round, rubber or plastic stoppers that can be inserted into the toe stop holes on roller skate plates.
+They offer a flush and smooth surface, eliminating the protruding toe stops altogether.
 They are not designed to be used for slowing down or stopping roller skates.
 They are very small and designed to simply plug the hole where a toe stop would normally go.
-Most skates have a metal housing for the toe stops to be screwed into, if you do not plug that hole, the metal housing makes contact with a skating rink floor and can cause damage.
-By using the jam plug it removes the toe stop but protects anything the skate might come in contact with.
-Jam plugs are available in two sizes, so if you are replacing an adjustable toe stop or a fixed toe stop make sure to choose the correct roller skate jam plug.
+Most skates have a metal housing for the toe stops to be screwed into.
+If you do not plug that hole, the metal housing makes contact with a skating rink floor and can cause damage.

 Example of roller skate jam plugs: